Knights of the Round Table: Galehodin

-Galehodin le Gallois (Galeh[a/o]udin, also Gal[l]ides, Gallind[r]es, etc.) is Galehaut's nephew and godson, and his designated successor as the King of Sorelois.
+Galehodin le Gallois (Galehaudin, Galeheuduns, Galehoudin, Galeodin) is a Knight of the Round Table originating from the French cyclical prose tradition.
+He is usually the High Prince Galehaut's nephew and godson, and his designated successor as the King of Sorelois.

 Galehodin is introduced in the Prose Lancelot as the young grandson of the King of Norgales (North Wales).
-There he is the lord of the town and castle of Pennin (Peningue), and desires to follow the great hero Lancelot so he can learn from him.
+There he is the lord of the town and castle Peningue, and desires to follow the great hero Lancelot so he can learn from him.
 He is described as one of the tallest knights in the world, using a plain white shield with no identification symbols.
 Together with Mordred and Mador, he easily triumphs over the men of Gorre in a tournament against King Bagdemagus.
 In the Italian Tavola Ritonda, Galehaut's heir is his son named Abastunagio, a character corresponding with that of Galehodin as he appears in the Prose Tristan.
 Both appear in their respective texts in the role of the host of the great tournament in Sorelois.
 The Hebrew King Artus includes one Galaodin de Gaulis (of Gaul) among Lancelot's followers.

-Galehaut's cousin and fellow Knight of the Round Table named Galahodin (Galihodin, Galyhodin, sometimes with 'yn' at the end) appears as one of closest companions of Lancelot in Thomas Malory's telling, in which Galahodin is given some of Galehaut's traits from the French tradition.
+A cousin of Galehaut and a fellow Knight of the Round Table named Galihodin (Galahodin, Galihodyn, Galyhodin, Galyhodyn(s), Galyhuddyn, Galyodyn) appears as one of closest companions of Lancelot in Thomas Malory's telling, in which Galahodin is given some of Galehaut's own traits from the French tradition.
 Galahodin, described as a sub-king in Sorelois, serves Lancelot as one of his chief knights during the war against Arthur, later joining him in the hermitage at the end of his life.
 Before that, one of the episodes borrowed from the Prose Tristan tell of Galahodin's attempted kidnapping of Isolde, foiled by Palamedes.
-Malory's Galahodin should not be confused with two of his original characters from Le Morte d'Arthur, Lancelot's own relatives Galyhod (Galihud, Galyhud) and Gahalantyne (Gahalantin), who are also close companions of Lancelot.
-After taking over the lands in France, Malory's Lancelot appoints Galahodin as the duke of Saintonge, Galyhod as the earl of Périgord, and Gahalantyne as the duke of Auvergne.
-They eventually stay together with Lancelot and Galahodin as their fellow monks at the end.
+Malory's Galahodin should not be confused with two of his original characters from Le Morte d'Arthur, Galihud (Galehod, Galehud, Galyhud) and Gahalantin (Galahantine, Gahalantyne), who are also supporters of Lancelot, as well as his own relatives.
+After taking over the lands in France, Malory's Lancelot appoints Galihodin as the duke of Saintonge, Galihud as the earl of Périgord, and Gahalantin as the duke of Auvergne.
+They eventually stay together with Lancelot and Galhodin as their fellow monks at the end.